DSACMS/ospo-guide/content/growing/how-to-work-at-dsac.md

 Visit: [https://snyk.io/](https://snyk.io/)

-**SonarQube**
-A code quality analysis platform used by CMS for software quality assurance.
-CMS provides access to SonarQube through their OC Tools Help Desk for static code analysis and identifying code quality issues in development projects.

 **Jenkins**
 Jenkins is a continuous integration/continuous deployment (CI/CD) automation server.

+Reach out to OIT for access.

 **Wiz Cloud Security Platform**
 A comprehensive cloud security platform for identifying vulnerabilities, misconfigurations, and threats across cloud environments.

-To get access to the tools above, reach out to OIT.
+Reach out to OIT for access.

+**SonarQube**
+A code quality analysis platform used by CMS for software quality assurance.
+CMS provides access to SonarQube through their OC Tools Help Desk for static code analysis and identifying code quality issues in development projects.

+Put in a request via [CMS OC Tools Help Desk](https://jira.cms.gov/servicedesk/customer/portal/1/create/355) to get access.

+**LaunchDarkly**
+A feature management platform that allows development teams to hide, show, or test new features safely in real-time without having to rewrite or redeploy code.

+Put in a request via [CMS OC Tools Help Desk](https://jira.cms.gov/servicedesk/customer/portal/1/create/355) to get access.

 ## Security